smoran98/GO-WebApp2/README.md

 # 1. Guessing game
-Create a web application in Go that responds with the text “Guessing game”.
-This should be the response body irrespective of what request is received.
+Create a web application in Go responding with text “Guessing game”, should be the response body irrespective of what request is received.
 Explain in your README how to examine the response, including the headers, using curl.

 # 2. Make the text a H1
-Change your web application to make “Guessing game” a level 1 heading in HTML.
-Test your application, making sure that the HTML is rendered by your browser.
+Change your web application to make “Guessing game” a level 1 heading (HTML).
+Test application to make sure HTML is rendered by your browser.
 If it isn’t, fix it.

 # 3. Serve a page using Bootstrap
 Change the web application to serve a web page rather than hard-coding the text into the web application executable.
 Use the Bootstrap starter template, changing the header to say “Guessing game”.
-Add a link on the page to the relative URL /guess with the text “New game”.
-Have this page served as the root resource in the web application.
+Add a link on the page to the relative URL /guess with the text “New game” and this page will serve as the root resource in the web app.

 # 4. Add a guess route
-Create a new route in your application at /guess.
-Have it serve a new page called guess.html.
+Create a new route in your application at /guess and have it serve a new page called guess.html.
 Use the same Bootstrap code for the page as in index.html but add a level 2 heading with the text “Guess a number between 1 and 20”.
 Add a form, with a text input with the name “guess” and a submit button with the label “Guess”.
-The action of the form should be /guess and the method should be GET.
+The form's action should be /guess and the method should be GET.

 # 4. Turn the guess page into a template
 Change the web application to use the guess.tmpl file as a template.
 Add a single variable to the template called Message and create a struct in Go containing a single string.
 Create an instance of the struct with the string set to “Guess a number between 1 and 20” and have the template render this in the H2 tag.